keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 ---
 layout: post
 author: keiran
-title: "The Oxygen Apocalypse: how symmetry saved us from the flames"
+title: "The Oxygen Apocalypse: how symmetry saves us from the flames"
-description:
+description: "📖 15 min read • Cyanobacteria captured light to break a quantum law, unpicking the electron pair, and extinguished ancient life"
 published: false
 category: oxygen
 tags: